 - Ft.
 Collins District Court posts some clerkship positions in the Spring of 3L year.

 - Other courts hire as needed and those positions often arise after graduation.
-Positions are posted under the Careers Tab, in “Career Opportunities,” on the Colorado Judicial Branch website.
+Positions are posted under the Careers Tab, in “Career Opportunities,” on the

 Many state-level trial court clerkships hire after graduation.

 - In Colorado, most trial courts hire as needed.
-Positions are posted under the Careers Tab, in “Career Opportunities,” on the Colorado Judicial Branch website.
-Watch this website for new opportunities after graduation.
+Positions are posted under the Careers Tab, in “Career Opportunities,” on the

 - For state-level trial court clerkships outside Colorado, consult the Judicial Clerkship Guide published by Vermont Law School.